quephird/nail-polish-bot/README.md

 I was quickly able to use the library with my secrets in the REPL to post test tweets.
 But I did not want to hardcode any of the four secrets that the bot needed for the Twitter API.
 To avoid that, I decided to try using environment variables to store them.
-It turns out that the Heroku console and CLI both allow for setting of environment variables.[¹](#env-vars) I also found a Clojure library, `weavejester/environ`, that can be used to easily retrieve them from the OS.
+It turns out that the Heroku console and CLI both allow for setting of environment variables. [¹](#env-vars) I also found a Clojure library, `weavejester/environ`, that can be used to easily retrieve them from the OS.
 To retrieve a value, say for `FOO_VAR`, I simply needed to refer to the keywordized, dashified, and lowercased version of the name: